BrunoEze16/BrunoEze16/README.md

 - Version control with Git & GitHub
 - Visual Studio Code as my main editor

-🚒 One of my key projects was the institutional website for the Fire Department of Coronda, where I designed the entire frontend foundation.

 🌱 I’m currently:
 - Improving my portfolio and GitHub presence
 - Exploring modern JavaScript frameworks